Ellam Un Kairasi

 Ellam Un Kairasi is a 1980 Indian Tamil-language film directed by M. A. Thirumugam and starring Rajinikanth.
-It was released on 10 October 1980, and failed at the box office.
+The film, which began development in 1978, was released on 10 October 1980, and failed at the box office.

 Plot

 Manikkam is a smuggler and Raja is a mechanic.
 Incidentally Manikkam is the father of Raja, whom he gets to know only in the climax.
 Meanwhile, they have many conflicts and fights, which form story of the film.

 Soundtrack

 The music was composed by Ilaiyaraaja.